marianaql/CFG-project/README.md

 Bachelor's Degree in Bioinformatics <br />
 Comparative and Functional Genomics <br />
 **Authors: Mariana Quiroga & Jordi Busoms** <br />
+We used `Biopython` to parse the sequences in fasta format to find the orthologs sequences through `get_orthologs.py`. <br />